vikramriyer/vikramriyer.github.io/_pages/projects.md

 author_profile: true
 ---

+Update: (2021)

+I have not been updating this page recently, so feel free to reach out to me on [LinkedIn](https://linkedin.com/in/vikramriyer) or [Twitter](https://twitter.com/vikramriyer) to know more about what I am doing and what are my interests in terms of work.

 # Deep Learning
 [Teach A Car To Drive Using Deep Learning](https://github.com/vikramriyer/Teach_A_Car_To_Drive_Using_Deep_Learning) <br>
 _In this project, we will use a deep neural network to teach itself to drive by watching us drive.
 This tasks is also referred to as behavioural cloning._